 Business owners have a plethora of options when it comes to managing financial pain points.
 These can include opening a line of credit or applying for a business credit card.
 Check out the differences between the two options and what you need to know when choosing the best option for your business.

 You can apply for a business credit card and LOC through a bank, credit union, or online lender.

-Applying for a business credit card is similar to applying for a personal card.
-Lenders don’t need as many prerequisites to allow your business to obtain a credit card, but you’ll need a formal business structure, such as an LLC, S-Corp, or C-Corp.
+Applying for a business credit card is a similar process to a personal card.
+Lenders don’t need as many prerequisites to allow your business to obtain a credit card.
+You’ll have to have a formal business structure, either an LLC, S corp, sole proprietorship, or C corp.

 Some credit card companies offer cash back, airline points, or other great incentives.
 If you’re smart with your business credit card and pay off your monthly balance, you can come out ahead by racking up these points.